Colonial-Dev/satpaper/README.md

 - The most recent stable [Rust toolchain](https://rustup.rs/).
 - A C/C++ toolchain (such as `gcc`.)

-Just use `cargo install`, and Satpaper will be automatically compiled and added to your `PATH`.
+Just use `cargo install`, and Satpaper will be compiled and added to your `PATH`.
 ```sh
 cargo install --locked --git https://github.com/Colonial-Dev/satpaper --branch latest
 ```